TheTumultuousUnicornOfDarkness/CPU-X/README.md

 ## Build

+For step-by-step guide, you can see the [wiki page](https://github.com/X0rg/CPU-X/wiki).
 First, you must to have CMake installed to continue (only needed for building).
 GTK headers are needed to compile with GTK support.
 You can disable some functionalities by passing argument `-D<var>=0` when running CMake, like this: